CEV Champions League: League round

 Each pool will be contested in a six-leg double round-robin home-and-away format.
 In each gender, the five pool winners and the three best-ranked pool runners-up will advance to the quarterfinals.

 Quarterfinals

 4 pairs are formed and two matches are held between teams in pair.

 Four winners qualify to the semifinals.

 Semifinals

-2 pairs are formed and two matches are held between teams in pair.
+2 pairs are formed and two matches are held between teams in pairs.

 Two winners qualify to the final.
 Final is held in May.